Your mission, if you choose to accept, is to think like a real tree hugger.

 use recipes on the computer or tablet

 See my computer in the background?
-That’s an eBook from my affiliate partners – Real Food, Real Easy! – helping me make those grain-free quiches for a brunch the next day.
+That’s an eBook from my affiliate partners – Real Food, Real Easy! (link no longer available) – helping me make those grain-free quiches for a brunch the next day.
 It’s actually faster for me to find the recipes on the computer, and although I do print them out sometimes, I try not to go overboard.
 (I can’t wait to share with you my rocking eBook efficiency tips later tonight!!)

 I don’t see myself as a big eBook reader, but I don’t own a Kindle or Nook.
 However, I DO use them very often, more and more all the time, for recipes and resources.

 Of course, my own eBooks are a great resource, too!

 - The Family Camping Handbook (with new primal and gluten-free menu plans)

 Here’s a helpful post on storing eBooks via Kindle even if you don’t have one and another on how to read eBooks without an eReader.

 Use the real thing

 Get off the catalog lists